 - A green vegetable: We love roasted asparagus or green beans

 - And the most delicious carrot cake you've ever had

 We decided to skip the potato side dish because the kids still don't like potatoes and Tim and I were more than content with the rolls and biscuits.

-When the ham comes out of the oven, the biscuits go in.
+When the ham comes out of the oven to rest for the final 40 minutes, the biscuits go into the oven to bake.

-When the biscuits come out, the asparagus goes in for 12 minutes.
+When the biscuits come out, the baking sheet of your favorite green vegetable goes in to roast for 12 minutes.

-Carve and plate the ham 5 min before the asparagus comes out and everything is ready to be brought to the table together!
+Carve and plate the ham 5 min before the veggies come out and everything will be ready to be brought to the table together!

 - 1 cup packed brown sugar